angaaruriakhil/Simple-Chemistry-App/README.md

 <b>v1.1</b>

--You can now specify a mole or mass basis numerically in units of mol or grams respectively.
+- You can now specify a mole or mass basis numerically in units of mol or grams respectively.
--Smaller program size.
+- Smaller program size.

 <b>v1.0</b>